ren328/LSimputing/README.md

-This is the code for paper Imputing genetic components of trait values with GWAS summary data and individual-level genotypic data.
+This is the code for paper Using GWAS summary data to impute traits for genotyped individuals.
 This page is still under construction,if you have any questions, please send me an email(ren00075@umn.edu), thank you!